rcw3bb/trivial-chunk/docs/HDY_OSTYPE.md

 WINDOWS
 ```

-> Assuming you run the print command on windows OS.
+> Assuming you run the print command on Windows OS.

 ## The getEOL() Instance method